Access for all, universal access to information

 How does accessibility work?

 Putting an accessible website online means above all paying special attention to site design, and motivating the teams who update content on a daily basis.
 But it also means respecting national and international norms and standards that define digital accessibility and the quality of Web interfaces.

 Digital accessibility standards include the following requirements:

-- language changes are reported
+- language changes are indicated

-- the color contrasts are sufficiently nuanced
+- color contrasts are sufficiently nuanced

-- the pages are correctly structured and uniform, both from a graphic and editorial point of view,
+- pages are correctly structured and uniform, both graphically and editorially,

-A citizen's approach
+A civic-minded approach

 - a contact form: https://www.defenseurdesdroits.fr/contact

-- a mailing address
+- a postal address:

 7 rue Saint-Florentin